Umm Kulthum

+Her funeral in 1975 drew a crowd of over 4 million people, the largest human gathering in Egypt's history, even surpassing that of president Gamal Abdel Nasser.

 Biography

 Early life

-Umm Kulthum was born in the village of Tamay e-Zahayra, belonging to the city of Senbellawein, Dakahlia Governorate, in the Nile Delta to a family with a religious background as her father Ibrahim El-Sayyid El-Beltagi was an imam from the Egyptian countryside, her mother was Fatmah El-Maleegi, a housewife.
+Umm Kulthum was born in the village of Tamay El Zahayra within the markaz of Senbellawein, Dakahlia Governorate, to a family of a religious background.
+Her father, Ibrahim El-Sayyid El-Beltagi, was a rural imam, while her mother, Fatmah El-Maleegi, was a housewife.
 She learned how to sing by listening to her father teach her older brother, Khalid.
 From a young age, she showed exceptional singing talent.
 Through her father, she learned to recite the Qur'an, and she reportedly memorized the entire book.

-Her grandfather was also a well known reader of the Qur'an and she remembered how the villagers used to listen to him when he recited the Qur'an.
-When she was 12 years old, having noticed her strength in singing, her father asked her to join the family ensemble, upon which she joined as a supporting voice, at the beginning just repeating what the others sang.
+Her grandfather was also a well-known reader of the Qur'an and she remembered how the villagers used to listen to him when he recited the Qur'an.
+When she was 12 years old, having noticed her strength in singing, her father asked her to join the family ensemble.
+She subsequently joined as a supporting voice, initially just repeating what the others sang.
 On stage, she wore a boy's cloak and bedouin head covering in order to alleviate her father's anxiety about her reputation and public performance.
 At the age of 16, she was noticed by Mohamed Abo Al-Ela, a modestly famous singer, who taught her the old classical Arabic repertoire.
 A few years later, she met the famous composer and oudist Zakariyya Ahmad, who took her to Cairo.
 Although she made several visits to Cairo in the early 1920s, she waited until 1923 before permanently moving there.
 She was invited on several occasions to the home of Amin Beh Al Mahdy, who taught her to play the oud, a type of lute.
 She developed a close relationship with Rawheya Al-Mahdi, Amin's daughter, and became her closest friend.
-Umm Kulthum even attended Rawheya's daughter's wedding, although she ordinarily preferred not to appear in public (offstage).
+Umm Kulthum even attended Rawheya's daughter's wedding, although she usually preferred not to appear in public, outside of her performances.

-During her early career years, she faced staunch competition from two prominent singers: Mounira El Mahdeya and Fathiyya Ahmad, who had similar voices.
-El Mahdeya's friend, who worked as an editor at Al-Masra, several times suggested that Umm Kulthum must have married one of the guests who frequently visited her household, to the extent that her father decided to return to the village they came from together with his family.
-Her father would only change his mind upon the persuasive arguments of Amin Al Mahdi.
-Following Umm Kulthum made a public statement regarding visits in her household, which she announced she would not receive. in 1923 she struck a contract with Odeon records which by 1926 would pay her more than any other Egyptian musical artist per record.
+During the early years of her career, she faced staunch competition from two prominent singers: Mounira El Mahdeya and Fatheya Ahmed, who had voices similar to hers.
+El Mahdeya's friend, who worked as an editor at Al-Masra, suggested several times that Umm Kulthum had married one of the guests who frequently visited her household; this affected her conservative father so much that he decided that the whole family should return to their village.
+He would only change his mind after being persuaded by the arguments of Amin Al Mahdi.
+Following this incident, Umm Kulthum made a public statement regarding visits in her household in which she announced she would no longer receive visitors.
+In 1923 she struck a contract with Odeon Records which by 1926 would pay her more than any other Egyptian musical artist per record.